Make the most of your visit

 As well as learning more about your course and seeing the University, you can also get expert advice on applying to uni, funding your studies and exploring our island city.
 Here’s a rundown of everything you can do on the day.
 There's also information on planning your day and how to get here.

-When you check in, we give you everything you need to enjoy your visit, including a wristband that gives you and your guests free drinks in all University cafes and a programme for the day.
+When you check in, we give you everything you need to enjoy your visit.

 These key talks cover all your uni essentials.
 They’re repeated at various times throughout the day so you can fit them easily with other talks and tours.

-- Welcome (Life at Portsmouth) – an overview of what we can offer you
+- Welcome - Why study at Portsmouth, Students’ Union, First Floor – an overview of what we can offer you

-- Student finance – information about what financial support is available
+- Student finance, Students’ Union, First Floor – information about what financial support is available

-- Applying to university – everything you need to know about applying to university
+- Applying to university, Students’ Union, First Floor – everything you need to know about applying to university

-- Careers and employability – information on the support we can give you with planning your career and getting work experience that complements your studies and career goals
+- Careers and employability, Students’ Union, First Floor – information on the support we can give you with planning your career and getting work experience that complements your studies and career goals